DTS-STN/canadian-dental-care-plan/.github/pull-request-template.md

 - [ ] I have checked that my code contains no linting errors by running `npm run lint`
 - [ ] I have checked that my code contains no type errors by running `npm run typecheck`
 - [ ] I have checked that all unit tests pass by running `npm run test:unit -- run`
-- [ ] I have checked that all e2e tests pass by running `npm run test:e2e -- run`
+- [ ] I have checked that all e2e tests pass by running `npm run test:e2e`

 ### Test Instructions
 <!-- Provide step-by-step instructions on how to test the changes made in this PR.
 Include any specific setup or prerequisites needed for testing. -->